Some countries that avoided initial coronavirus surge see first spike in cases

 There would be a “significant increase in the number of hospitalizations, severe coronavirus cases, and deaths” in the coming weeks, Primula warned in an address to the nation last week.

-Only a few months ago, Poland and the Czech Republic were seen as success stories: In June, the German newspaper Die Welt wrote that Poland had “stood firm while others have stumbled.”
+Only a few months ago, Poland and the Czech Republic were considered success stories: In June, the German newspaper Die Welt wrote that Poland had “stood firm while others have stumbled.”
 At the time, the country of 38 million had confirmed fewer than 23,000 cases.

-In early July, despite warnings from the World Health Organization, thousands attended a party in Prague to say “farewell” to the virus, which at that point had caused around 12,000 infections in the country of 10 million.
+In early July, despite warnings from the World Health Organization, thousands attended a party in Prague to say “farewell” to the virus, which at that point had caused about 12,000 infections in the country of 10 million.

-“We want to celebrate the end of the coronavirus crisis,” Ondrej Kobza, the party organizer and local cafe owner, told reporters.
+“We want to celebrate the end of the coronavirus crisis,” Ondrej Kobza, cafe owner who organized the party, told reporters.

 As of Monday, the Czech Republic had 492 new cases per 100,000 people in the past seven days, according to a Washington Post analysis, suggesting one of the fastest escalating outbreaks in the world.
-Poland had 140 new cases per 100,000, higher than other global hot spots such as the United States and Spain.
+Poland had 140 new cases per 100,000, more than other global hot spots such as the United States and Spain.

 Other nearby countries in Central and Eastern Europe were also seeing a wave of new cases for the first time, including Slovenia, one of the first countries to declare itself virus-free in May.
-And there are nations that appeared to be seeing smaller or slower new waves, despite an earlier periods of relative respite.
+And there are nations that appeared to have smaller or slower new waves, despite earlier periods of relative respite.

 In Latin America this summer, Argentina and Paraguay had been islands of stability as the virus raged in neighboring countries.
-But both have seen a steady, recent rise in cases since late summer, prompting new worries and restrictions.
+But both have had a steady, recent rise in cases since late summer, prompting new worries and restrictions.

 This week, the South American Sports Organization confirmed that it would delay the 2022 South American Games in Asunción, Paraguay’s capital, by several months, as the “evolution of the COVID-19 pandemic has become unpredictable.”

-Sri Lanka, a success story for South Asia earlier in the pandemic, saw a spike in new cases earlier this month that led to a stricter curfew and bans on large gatherings.
+Sri Lanka, a success story for South Asia earlier in the pandemic, had a spike in new cases earlier this month that led to a stricter curfew and bans on large gatherings.

 The virus has also spread widely for the first time over recent weeks in some countries in the Middle East.
 Jordan, in response to rising cases, imposed weekend curfews this month, and Lebanon shut bars and nightclubs.

-Tunisia, which some experts suggested had “beaten” the coronavirus, is seeing daily case numbers hit record highs.
-The country, which had ordered a countrywide lockdown earlier in the pandemic, is now using local curfews to fight the virus.
+In Tunisia, which some experts suggested had “beaten” the coronavirus, daily case numbers have reached record highs.
+The country, which had ordered a countrywide lockdown earlier in the pandemic, is now using curfews to fight the virus.

 In some cases, the resurgence of the virus appeared to come down to political factors.
 Judyth Twigg, a professor at Virginia Commonwealth University who specializes in global health, pointed to public fatigue in the face of government restrictions in the Czech Republic and other parts of Europe.